 This course integrates all IT knowledge and skills learned in previous courses into a project.
 Emphasis is placed on secure information system design, process planning, procedure definition, business continuity, and systems security architecture.
 Students design and implement a comprehensive information system from the planning and design phase through execution.
-Prerequisites: CSIT 411 with a 2.0 or better or concurrent enrollment.
+Prerequisites: CSIT 411 or concurrent enrollment and meets the criteria for acceptance into a BAS/BSN program and completion of a two-year degree or equivalent.